[NeurIPS 2024 D&B]

 Abstract

 Are large vision-language models (VLMs) truly effective?
 In this work, we show that popular VLMs still struggle with questions about natural images that humans can easily answer, which we term natural adversarial samples.
 Unlike previous VQA benchmarks such as MME that can be addressed by blind QA models, NaturalBench avoids such shortcuts by pairing each question with two images that yield different answers.
-We use a surprisingly simple procedure to collect challenging VQA samples from natural image-text corpora using foundation models like CLIP and ChatGPT.
+We use a simple procedure to collect challenging VQA samples from natural image-text corpora (e.g., Flickr and DOCCI) using foundation models like CLIP and ChatGPT.
 We collect a new vision-centric VQA benchmark, NaturalBench, for reliably evaluating VLMs with 10,000 human-verified VQA samples.
 We note several interesting findings:

 1. NaturalBench is hard.
 We evaluate 53 popular VLMs including BLIP-3, mPLUG-Owl2, InternLM-XC2, LLaVA-OneVision, Llama3.2, InternVL2, Cambrain-1, Qwen2-VL, and Molmo.
 Most of them only achieve 1%-20% above random chance performance.
 Even the best (closed-source) GPT-4o lags 50% behind human performance (which is above 90%).